History of Tunisia under French rule: World War II

-Following the Allied landings in Morocco in late 1942, the governments of both Vichy France and of Tunisia had been taken over by German forces.
+After the Allied landings in Morocco in late 1942, the governments of both Vichy France and of Tunisia had been taken over by German forces.
 During this period (November 1942 to May 1943) Moncef Bey "judiciously refused to take sides".
 He did, however, use what leverage he could muster to appoint the first Tunisian government since 1881, which was inclusive of the country's then political landscape, containing some pro-Allied elements.
 Later, with the Allied victory and advent of the Allied control, French colons began to falsely denounce Moncef Bey as a German collaborator, seeking his immediate removal; they were appeased.
 "Late in 1943 Musif Bey was deposed by the French on the pretext that he had collaborated with the enemy."

 Habib Bourguiba, the leading figure in the Neo-Destour party, imprisoned in Vichy France, had been taken to Rome by the Germans, and feted there to further Italian designs on Tunisia; then he was repatriated to his Axis-occupied homeland.
 But Bourguiba remained pro-Independence without being anti-French (his wife being French).
 In Tunisia, however, some pro-German Destour leaders had been willing to work with the Third Reich, despite Bourguiba's persistent warnings.
 After the war, Bourguiba's American connections managed to clear him of false charges that he was a collaborator.
-Then with his compatriot Salah Ben Youssef and others there began the rebuilding of the Neo-Destour political organization.
+With his compatriot Salah Ben Youssef and others he began rebuilding the Neo-Destour political organization.